ENI leads Libya oil race; Russia, China may lose out

 Shares in Austria's OMV and France's Total also rose by 3-5 percent and U.S. oil and oil services firms with operations in Libya followed the trend.

-Brent oil futures fell sharply early on Monday as traders anticipated the resumption of Libyan exports, but prices crept back up later in the day as the outlook for a speedy return was reassessed.
+Brent oil futures fell sharply early on Monday as traders anticipated the resumption of Libyan exports, but prices crept back up later in the day to above $108 a barrel as the outlook for a speedy return was reassessed.

 "It will probably take weeks before we see exports again and it (Libya) also needs to feed the refineries.
 But nonetheless we need to add Libya back to OPEC spare capacity now," said analyst Olivier Jakob from Petromatrix.